google/WebFundamentals/src/content/en/tools/chrome-devtools/dom/index.md

 ## Edit the DOM {: #edit }

+You can edit the DOM on the fly and see how those changes affect the page.

 ### Edit content {: #content }

+To edit a node's content, double-click the content in the DOM Tree.

 1. Right-click **Michelle** below and select **Inspect**.